erikandersson96/portfolio-project-three/README.md

 #### Bugs & solutions

 * **Bug 1:**
-Write wrong character option when answer a question.
+Write wrong character option when user answer a question.
 When playing the quiz, if the user inputs a wrong character instead of '1 or 2' which are the only accepted answers the user will get a warning that says `"Only enter eiter '1 or 2'.
 You entered something else. "` to let the user know that he or she didn't input a valid value.
 But if the user then tries to choose either '1 or 2' the program will repeat the same